 Energy Efficient Windows Cost

-An energy efficient window with an Energy Star rating will cost between $473 to $3,109 per window.
-That’s a wide cost range!
-The type of window you choose, what size it is, if you need double- or triple-paned glass with any efficiency upgrades like a low-E coating or a gas fill, and what kind of frame material you choose will all impact where in that price range your own project falls.
+An energy efficient window with an ENERGY STAR rating will cost between $473 to $3,109 per window.
+That’s a wide price range!
+The type of window you choose, its size, whether you need double- or triple-paned glass with efficiency upgrades like a low-E coating or gas fill, and the frame material will all impact where your project falls within that range.

-Before we break down each of these cost factors, let’s first talk briefly about what an energy efficient window is and why you might want to choose one.
+Before we break down these cost factors, let’s briefly cover what an energy efficient window is and why you might want to choose one.

 What Are Energy Efficient Windows?

 - Size.
-A large window with several moving parts and/or a lot of glass will of course cost more than a smaller window.
+Larger windows with multiple moving parts or extensive glass will cost more than smaller ones.

 - Type.
-A double-hung window will cost more than a single-hung window, but both will be cheaper than a bay window.
+A double-hung window costs more than a single-hung window, but both are typically more affordable than a bay window.

 - Frame material.
-Vinyl frames are the least expensive while high-end materials like clad wood or fiberglass can cost quite a bit more.
+Vinyl frames are the least expensive, while high-end materials like clad wood or fiberglass come at a higher price.

-- Double-pane vs triple-pane.
-If you live in an area with extreme temperatures – particularly in the winter – then you may need triple-pane windows.
-Those cost more than double-pane windows.
+- Double-pane vs. triple-pane.
+If you live in an area with extreme temperatures—especially harsh winters—you may need triple-pane windows, which cost more than double-pane options.

 - Glass efficiency upgrades.
-Adding a low-E coating, gas fill, or other elements to your window glass that will make it even more energy efficient will increase the price.
+Adding a low-E coating, gas fill, or other enhancements to improve energy efficiency will increase the price.

-Let’s look at each of these factors individually so you can better estimate your own project cost.
+Now, let’s take a closer look at each factor so you can better estimate your project cost.

 Cost by Size